-- Take the tarmac path out to the road behind the memorial (Hayes Lane).
+- Take the tarmac path just beyond the memorial out to the road (Hayes Lane).
 Cross over and go through the gate opposite onto Coulsdon Common?.
 Follow the track through a belt of trees and continue on a grassy path sloping diagonally down across a large meadow.

 - In the far corner bear right up a wide grassy strip.
-At the top keep right to start going back downhill, but almost immediately turn left onto a grassy track with a wire fence on the right.
-In about 100m there is a gate into this grazing enclosure (The Maze) and if it is not locked you can cut through it to the bottom corner; otherwise continue around its perimeter.
+At the top keep right to start going back downhill, but in about 40m turn left onto a grassy track with a wire fence on the right.
+In 100m there is a gate into this grazing enclosure (The Maze) and if it is not locked you could cut through it to the bottom corner; otherwise continue around its perimeter.